-I elected to use a mid-sized fallen trees as the main support of my lean-to shelter.
-I nestled it into the crotch of one standing tree and fashioned a Y-shaped support from another fallen stick to support the opposite end of the log.
+I elected to use a mid-sized fallen tree as the main support of my lean to shelter.
+I nestled it into the crotch of one standing tree and fashioned a Y-shaped support from another fallen branch to support the opposite end of the log.

 A lean to shelter needs something to lean on, so a strong and reliable “center beam” is super important.

-It isn’t crazy to consider digging a shallow trench to place the base of your lean to shelter’s “roof” to sit firmly in, but for this demonstration I decided not to.
+It isn’t crazy to consider digging a shallow trench to place the base of your “roof” to sit firmly in, but for this demonstration I decided not to.

 Step 1.5: Consider What You Have On Hand

-For this shelter construction I semi-cheated and brought two heat-reflective mylar blankets with me.
+For this shelter construction I semi-cheated and brought two mylar blankets with me to act as a heat reflector.
 I used one of these as a base layer of the roof and the other for its intended purpose; a blanket.